Trusts – Questions and Answers

 - Not treating trust assets or income as his or her own

-- Maintaining records to establish that trust assets are properly managed and spent, releasing that information to beneficiaries when requested and paying taxes as required.
+- Maintaining records to establish that trust assets are properly managed and spent, and releasing this information to beneficiaries when requested

-A trustee who mismanages or misuses trust funds could be sued by beneficiaries who have reason to believe the trustee isn’t living up to his or her fiduciary obligations.
+A trustee who mismanages or misuses trust funds can be sued by beneficiaries who have reason to believe the trustee isn’t living up to his or her fiduciary obligations.
+There is an entire area of the law dedicated to estate and/or trust litigation.
+Beneficiaries can sue to have a trustee removed if the trustee fails to carry out their fiduciary duty.
+On the other hand, it is extremely rare, if ever, that a trustee would remove a beneficiary.